Skip to content

 Section titled “Passing non-credential environment variables”

 Sensitive values belong in Credentials.
-For non-secret env vars (log level, region, connection tuning), use the env field on the bundle entry:
+For non-secret env vars (log level, region, connection tuning), use the env field on a local bundle entry:

 {